JonChesterfield/bigint/README.md

 - Also unit tests that check the arithmetic is correct

 The details of that are slightly unclear while writing this initial readme.
 It's largely a code generation problem which are prone to horrendous user interfaces.

+Source layout as of current alpha / experimental state.
+Just enough code in place to create a arbitrary precision integer calculator, reads stdin.

+proto* at the top level is the work in progress hack iterating on this idea fetch/ is created by `make fetch` and contains some third party code, notably libtommath vendor/ is derived from fetch/ replacements/ is part of how vendor/ is put together

+demolang/* is a lexer and parser for a prefix calculator tools/* is some ad hoc C used by demolang